Closed geodesics in dilation surfaces: Dilation surfaces

 Note that the notion of straight line on the surface is well-defined since changes of coordinates are affine maps.
-Moreover, in any direction $\theta \in \mathbb{S}^1$ the foliation by straight lines of $\CC$ in the direction defined by $\theta$ being invariant by dilation maps, it gives rise to a well-defined oriented foliation $\mathcal{F}_{\theta}$ on any dilation surface.
+Moreover, in any direction $\theta \in \mathbb{RP}^1$ the foliation by straight lines of $\mathbb{C}$ in the direction defined by $\theta$ being invariant by dilation maps, it gives rise to a well-defined oriented foliation $\mathcal{F}_{\theta}$ on any dilation surface.
 Such a foliation is called a \textbf{directional foliation}.
-We call the \textbf{directional foliations} the resulting family of foliations, therefore indexed by the circle, that we denote $(\mathcal{F}_{\theta})_{\theta \in \mathbb{S}^1}$.
-We shall call by extension a straight line any piece of leaves of one this foliations.
+We call the \textbf{directional foliations} the resulting family of foliations, therefore indexed by $\mathbb{RP}^{1}$, that we denote $(\mathcal{F}_{\theta})_{\theta \in \mathbb{RP}^1}$.
+We shall call a \textbf{trajectory} any oriented leaf of one of these foliations. \begin{defn}